dapplets/dapplet-docs/docs/server-connection.md

 In this example we use `Core` methods for connecting to the server using WebSockets.

-We implement a button with counters like in `ex01`.
+We implement a button with counters like in [Using widgets](/docs/using-widgets).
 The difference is that the state of the counters is kept in the simple Node.js (Express) server.

 Here is the initial code for this example: [`ex15-server-connection-exercise`](https://github.com/dapplets/dapplet-template/tree/ex15-server-connection-exercise)